Knowing what to claim as taxable and nontaxable income can reduce your tax liability. Here's what you should know.

 - Money you receive from a life insurance policy when someone dies is not taxable.
-However, if you cash in a life insurance policy, it is taxable.
+However, if you cash in a life insurance policy, then a portion, if not all of it, is likely taxable.

 - Money from a qualified scholarship is not taxable.
-However, if you use the money for room and board, that portion is taxable.
+However, if you use the money for room and board, or use it to pay other personal expenses, that portion is normally taxable.

-Income can be received in three ways: money, services and property.
-You can also pay tax on income not yet in your possession.
+Generally, income can be received in three ways: money, services and property.
+But, you can also pay tax on income not yet in your bank account.
 For example, if you receive a check but don’t cash it by the end of the tax year, it is still considered income for the year you received the check.

 - Strike pay

 - Alimony (for divorce decrees finalized before 2019)